-choose Decide or select the most suitable from a number of different options. create Make something. describe In the context of this course, 'describing' might be done via methods such as an oral description a written description (e.g. a word list of characteristics) a series of actions a series of images with simple written notations. experience Be exposed, observe others' participation, or be immersed in. explore Investigate, search for. identify Recognise and name or indicate who or what someone or something is.
+choose decide or select the most suitable from a number of different options create make something describe in the context of this course, 'describing' might be done via methods such a an oral description a written description (e.g. a word list of characteristics) a series of actions a series of images with simple written notations experience be exposed, observe others' participation, or be immersed in. explore investigate, search for identify recognise and name or indicate who or what someone or something is.
 In the context of this course, identification might be done via methods such as correctly selecting from a given list correctly selecting from a set of images correctly naming from memory or after consulting a source such as the internet.
-'Selecting' might be done by methods such as: pointing,; nodding circling with a pen; or matching (e.g. a picture with a corresponding name card). label Identify by placing a name or word used to describe the object or thing. react A reaction or response is a deliberate, repeatable and observable behaviour that can be interpreted simply, objectively and conclusively'. recognise Be aware of or acknowledge. represent Use words, images, symbols or signs to convey meaning. respond to Provide an answer; reply. select Choose from alternative options.
-'Selecting' might be done by methods such as: pointing,; nodding circling with a pen; or matching (e.g. a picture with a corresponding name card). sequence Identify by placing a name or word used to describe the object or thing. show Give information; illustrate.

-understand Perceive what is meant, grasp an idea, and to be thoroughly familiar with.
+'Selecting' might be done by methods such as: pointing,; nodding circling with a pen; or matching (e.g. a picture with a corresponding name card) label identify by placing a name or word used to describe the object or thing react a reaction or response is a deliberate, repeatable and observable behaviour that can be interpreted simply, objectively and conclusively' recognise be aware of or acknowledge. represent use words, images, symbols or signs to convey meaning. respond to provide an answer; reply select choose from alternative options.
+'Selecting' might be done by methods such as: pointing,; nodding circling with a pen; or matching (e.g. a picture with a corresponding name card) sequence identify by placing a name or word used to describe the object or thing show give information; illustrate understand Perceive what is meant, grasp an idea, and to be thoroughly familiar with.